jazz-community/jazz-plugin-maven-archetype/README.md

 2. Extract the `packagename-update-site.ini` **file** from the zip file to the `server/conf/ccm/provision_profiles` directory (where packagename is the package of your service)
 3. Extract the `packagename-update-site` **folder** to the `server/conf/ccm/sites` directory (where packagename is the package of your service)
 4. Restart the server
+5. Once the server has been restarted, your service should be available.
+You can reach your service under the application it has been deployed with.
+For example, if you deployed your plugin on ccm, you should find your service on the service description page: `https://server.url/ccm/service`.
+You can also locate your service directly with it's interface name, such as `https://server.url/ccm/service/com.siemens.example.IExampleService`.
+Any urls that have been added to the router append to this service url, so if you want to call the `HelloWorldService` , you would call `https://server.url/ccm/service/com.siemens.example.IExampleService/helloWorld`.

 ### Update existing installation
 When you rebuild the plugon after changing your implementation, you will have to redeploy.